Ketubah: Bat-Kohen variation

-The Mishna and Talmud Bavli record that the "Beth-Din of Kohanim" would oversee that the ketubah of a Bat-Kohen would contract the amount of four hundred Zuz (an increase from the standard amount of two hundred Zuz) in the event the Bat-Kohen would be given a Get (bill of divorce) – the increase was written as the base amount due the Bat-Kohen and not as a bonus.

-The Talmud Yerushalmi opines that the Bat-Kohen who marries a non-Kohen receives that standard two hundred Zuz amount, as a penalty for not marrying within the greater family of Kohanim.
+The priestly court (prior to 70 CE) established that a virgin bat-kohen would receive a ketubah of 400 Zuz (rather than the standard 200 Zuz for a Jewish virgin).
+However, the Talmud Yerushalmi opines that the bat-kohen who marries a non-Kohen receives that standard 200 Zuz, as a penalty for not marrying within the priesthood.
+A widowed bat-kohen would receive the standard 100 Zuz for widows, though at one point this sum had been raised to 200 Zuz.

-Based on the research of A. Epstien, in his work "Toldot HaKetubah B'Yisrael", the recording of Four hundred Zuz in the ketubah of the Bat-Kohen was well in effect during the Amora period, but from thence onward, no mentioning of the increased amount is found in Rabbinic sources.

 Design and language

 The ketubah is a significant popular form of Jewish ceremonial art.
 Ketubot have been made in a wide range of designs, usually following the tastes and styles of the era and region in which they are made.
 Today, styles and decorations on ketubahs are chosen by the couple as a representation of their personal styles.
 This is contrasting to other Jewish legal or sacred texts (such as the Talmud, Mishnah, etc.), which cannot be decorated.

 Traditional ketubot are not written in the Hebrew language, but in Aramaic, the lingua franca of Jews at the time ketubot became standardized.
 This was done in order to make sure the bride and groom understood the contract that was being signed.
 Many contemporary ketubot have translations into English or other vernacular languages or an accompanying vernacular text.
 Many Conservative Jews and other non-Orthodox Jews use ketubot written in Hebrew rather than in Aramaic.
 Others may use Aramaic ketubot but also have an additional official version in Hebrew.

 In recent years ketubot have become available in a variety of formats as well as the traditional Aramaic text used by the Orthodox community.
 Available texts include Conservative text, using the Lieberman Clause, Reform, Egalitarian and Interfaith texts.
 Some congregations have texts available for same sex couples too.
 In addition, Secular Humanist and Anniversary texts are also available today.